stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

     position_telemetry["rx"] = rotation_vector.x;
     position_telemetry["ry"] = rotation_vector.y;
     position_telemetry["rz"] = rotation_vector.z;
-    IoTCloud::sendTelemetry("camera_position", position_telemetry);
+    HubClient::sendTelemetry("camera_position", position_telemetry);
     prev_timestamp = curr_timestamp;
 ```

-- Call IoTCloud::Refresh in order to send the current image to the cloud
+- Call HubClient::update in order to send the current image to the cloud
 (See tutorial_02_live_stream_and_recording  README for more information)

 ```
-    // Always refresh IoT at the end of the grab loop IoTCloud::refresh();
+    // Always update IoT at the end of the grab loop HubClient::update();
     sleep_ms(1);
 ```